What to Wear

 • Shallow v-necks are more slimming than open necks or collared tops.

 There you go.
 I hope that helps!
-If you have questions, please don’t hesitate to call us at the studio (801) 397-0448 or shoot us off an e-mail.
-We’re here to help.
+If you have questions, please don’t hesitate to call me at the studio (801) 397-0448 or shoot me off an e-mail.